 - Define population health and describe how public health resources can align to address social determinants of health in order to improve health care outcomes. - Articulate U.S. Healthcare organization and delivery, and how it impacts strategy and operations for achieving value-based care. - Articulate new priorities in prevention, evidence-based practice, comparative effectiveness, public health, and health policy established by the population health framework. - Incorporate principles of healthcare quality and safety to improve the care of patients and populations. - Apply principals of economics, risk, and finance to the development and implementation of health care strategies. - Articulate new approaches to managing costs, and to improving access, quality, and safety. - Assess and interpret healthcare policies, legal precedents, statutes, and regulations.
-(Science Track) - Articulate how health information systems support and inform data analytics, decisionmaking, and workflow within, and across, healthcare settings.
-(Management Track) - Articulate the principles of population health applied to employee populations.
-(Population Health for Employers Track)
+(Science Track) - Articulate how health information systems support and inform data analytics, decision-making, and workflow within, and across, healthcare settings.
+(Management Track)